erikrrodriguez/Cellular/README.md

 * It may be the sum of the parent pitches and the average of their octaves.
 * It may be the difference pf the parent pitches and the average of their octaves.

 Its color will be a mix of its two parent's colors.
 Also in this mode if any square holds 4 or more cells at one time, then all of those cells will be removed from the game.
-This prevents the game from being overrun with two many cells.
+This prevents the game from being overrun with too many cells.

 ## TO DO